On a cold night in February, residents of the battle-weary city of Srinagar woke up to the noise of fighter jets buzzing in the inky black skies.

 Socially, the BJP’s strident Hindu nationalism has left the country polarised and minorities nervous.
 India is in the grip of a fake-news epidemic, partly due to cheap phones and data.
 Some dissenters have been labelled as “anti-nationals” and thrown into prison.

-Modi now faces another crucial general election.
+Modi has now won a second general election.

 Among the believers

+It's a bright day in March.
 Ranjanben Dhananjay Bhatt’s election campaign swings through the sun-baked streets of Vadodara, also known as Baroda, in Gujarat state in western India.

 Fifty-six-year-old Bhatt is the BJP’s candidate for the seat.